HorizonsEndMC/Ion/.github/README.md

 1) Lines should be 120 characters long at most, this is not a strict requirement, lines *can* be longer.

-2) Never use wildcard imports.

-3) Sometimes there can be name conflicts when importing, import them with a custom name, prefixed by the source.
+2) Sometimes there can be name conflicts when importing, import them with a custom name, prefixed by the source.
 For example "LibAListener" and "LibBListener".

-4) Avoid excessive use of `.apply {}` or similar.
+3) Avoid excessive use of `.apply {}` or similar.

-5) If there is a large block of mostly similar code, align it with spaces, as it makes things more readable.
+4) If there is a large block of mostly similar code, align it with spaces, as it makes things more readable.

-6) To prevent IntelliJ from complaining, please `@Suppress("Unused")`for any entry points.
+5) To prevent IntelliJ from complaining, please `@Suppress("Unused")`for any entry points.
 Don't just tell IntelliJ to ignore them for that class as that only applies to you, not everyone else.

-7) Code standards are generally higher in `net.horizonsend.ion.server` and `net.horizonsend.ion.proxy`.
+6) Code standards are generally higher in `net.horizonsend.ion.server` and `net.horizonsend.ion.proxy`.
 Code in `net.horizonsend.ion.server.legacy` and `net.starlegacy` is generally older code which we intend to replace anyway and as such code standards are lower.

-8) Don't go out of your way to resolve deprecations in older code, however if you are working with deprecated code, you are expected to update it.
+7) Don't go out of your way to resolve deprecations in older code, however if you are working with deprecated code, you are expected to update it.

-9) Always prefer using Minecraft's internal code instead of the Bukkit API, this is for a few reasons:
+8) Always prefer using Minecraft's internal code instead of the Bukkit API, this is for a few reasons:
    - The Bukkit API is slow and full of old legacy code.
    - A distant plan is to convert Ion into a Fabric / Quilt Mod.

-10) Within the server plugin coordinates should be handled internally as 3 separate numbers, or when returning from a function, a `Triple<T, T, T>` should be used.
+9) Within the server plugin coordinates should be handled internally as 3 separate numbers, or when returning from a function, a `Triple<T, T, T>` should be used.